 The Commission has approved construction of a seasonal sand berm (as proposed by this application) on Carpinteria City Beach since 1995 (CDP Nos.
-4-95-207, 4-00-199, 4-01-155, 4-05-160).
-The Commission has found that where existing beachfront development is in danger from erosion, soft solutions such as beach berms generally have fewer significant environmental impacts than revetments, seawalls, or other similar structures.
+4-95-207, 4-00-199, 4-01-155, 4-05-160 and 4-10-061).
+Although sand berms may not be completely adequate for extreme wave or flooding conditions, the City's experience with the construction and maintenance of the berm at the subject location demonstrates that it has been effective protection.
+Sand berms could be considered to be shoreline protection structures because they have the potential to alter natural shoreline processes, but they are generally utilized on a temporary basis and have fewer potential impacts in that berms do not reflect wave energy.
+The Commission has found that where existing beachfront development is in danger from erosion as in the subject case, soft solutions such as beach berms generally have fewer significant environmental impacts than revetments, seawalls, or other similar structures.
 In its approval of these permits, the Commission did find that the proposed sand berm was an environmentally preferable alternative to provide for protection of existing development in comparison to the construction of "hard" solutions such as the construction of a rock revetment or seawall.
 However, the Commission also found that disturbance from construction, maintenance, and demolition of the berm on an annual basis would still result in some potential adverse effects to the habitat resources on site.